ahsansadman/CarDoor--Car-Rental-Service/README.md

 4.Create a few test objects of each type.<br>
 5.Open tab to http://127.0.0.1:8000 to see the main site, with your new objects.<br>
 <h1>Note-</h1>
 The project is still under development.
-Only admin can add cars to database for now.
+Only admin can add cars into database for now.
 User adding their cars into the database is still underway.